 If you're looking for a livelier dance scene or live music, head to Bairro Alto or Cais do Sodre or the late night clubs on Avenida 24 Julho.

 It's almost obligatory to try the nation's most famous cake, a custard tart called pastel de Belem made to a secret recipe handed down from the Jeronimos Monastery.
 You'll find the very similar pastel de nata all around the city.
 If you want to try something different try percebes (goose barnacles) with a cold local Portuguese beer such as Sagres or Super Bock.

 Ginjinha (sometimes simply called Ginja) is a delicious digestive liqueur made from cherries.
 It's served in most of the local restaurants but best enjoyed from one of the tiny traditional bars or kiosks in the company of locals.
 Ask for um copo com or sem (pronounced 'sane') to order a glass with or without cherries.

-Lisbon has a mild Mediterranean climate, although it can be very hot in July and August.
-Lisbon is a year-round destination, and is often a good escape in the winter months, when it is much warmer than most of Europe.
-The Gulf Stream is responsible for the mild winters and the warm waters on the beach.
-During winter, spring and autumn you may occasionally need jackets, since there can be strong winds from the ocean.
+Lisbon is a year-round destination, and is often a good escape in the winter months, when it is much warmer than most of Europe with a mild Mediterranean climate.
+It can be very hot in July and August so you might appreciate air conditioning in your room.
+During winter, spring and autumn you may need jackets, since there can be strong winds from the ocean.

-Lisbon's main airport is the Aeroporto Da Portela, located to the north of Lisbon (about 20 minutes by bus from the centre of Lisbon).
-Lisbon is now a popular weekend break destination, and many of the low cost airlines operate routes to Lisbon Airport.
+Lisbon's main airport is the Aeroporto Da Portela, located to the north of Lisbon about 20 minutes by bus or metro from the centre of Lisbon.
+With many of the low cost airlines operating from Lisbon it has become a popular weekend break destination and a great starting point for exploring more of Portugal.